agile-ts/documentation/docs/Interfaces.md

 logger.if.tag(["hans", "jeff"]); // Doesn't get logged
 logger.if.tag(["hans"]); // Doesn't get logged
 ```
+Each log with specific tags will only be logged if all tags are active in the `Logger Class`.
+Logs that have no condition are always logged.

 | Type               | Default                                                   | Required |
 |--------------------|-----------------------------------------------------------|----------|